-The previously described impact of catastrophe and weather-related losses on our 2011 net income available to common shareholders was the primary driver of the 3% reduction in our diluted book value per common share for the 2011 fiscal year.
+During 2013, our diluted book value per common share appreciated by 7%, driven by \$684 million in net income available to common shareholders.
+This was partially offset by the reduction in the unrealized gains on investments included in accumulated other comprehensive income due to the rise in sovereign yield curves during the year.
 During 2012, our diluted book value per common share appreciated by 13%, driven by \$495 million in net income available to common shareholders, an overall improvement in valuations for our available-for-sale securities and, to a lesser extent, the execution of common share repurchases at a discount to book value.